Linux reboot and shutdown commands

 Can I Cancel a Scheduled Shutdown?

-to cancel the previously scheduled shutdown.
+Yes, you can cancel a scheduled shutdown using the -c option with the shutdown command.
+Simply execute shutdown -c to cancel the previously scheduled shutdown.
 This can be useful if you need to abort a shutdown that was mistakenly scheduled or if circumstances change.

 How Do I Schedule a Shutdown for a Specific Time?